jyotigangwar29/jyotigangwar29/README.md

 ### Education:
-Master of Science | Business Analytics | The University of Texas at Austin
+Master of Science | Business Analytics | The University of Texas at Austin, USA

 Master of Technology | Production Engineering | Indian Institute of Technology, Delhi, India